Is Normandy worth visiting? We share the best things to do in Normandy, so you can plan a trip and see all the sights in the region.

 You can visit the Memorial for Peace, which provides further insight into the historical context and the efforts made to prevent future conflicts.

-Normandy might not make the cut for one of the most beautiful cities in France, but it is still filled with beautiful architecture that has a rich history.
+Normandy might not make the cut for one of the most beautiful cities in France, but it is still filled with beautiful architecture that has a rich history that answers the question is Normandy worth visiting as a solid yes.

 Normandy does indeed have a rich religious history, with several notable sites that hold great significance.